 “The government is currently undertaking a review of the orchestral sector, and this video is a way of rallying support at a time when Wellington is considering how funds are allocated.
 It’s wonderful that Kids of 88, Luger Boa and Weird Together have jumped on board.
 Kids of 88 have even renamed themselves Kids of 1888 for the occasion.
 A world-class city deserves a world-class orchestra, so we’re letting people know that the APO requires adequate funding to fulfil its potential and to meet the need we know is there.
 We’re constantly asked to take part in more educational work, more cross-cultural and cross-artform collaborations and more outreach programmes but we’ve reached the limits of what can be achieved on the funding we have.”

-All money raised goes towards APO Connecting, the APO’s education, community and outreach programme.
+money raised goes towards APO Connecting, the APO’s education, community and

 Creative Chairman: Nick Worthington

 Senior Account Manager: Angela Vance

 Chief Executive: Barbara Glaser

 THICK AS THIEVES

 Producer: Nik Beachman